The Missing Intervention in Health Care: The Science of Coaching

 And life will never be the same again, that’s for sure.

 It’s also around this time that Margaret Moore, our guest today, was working as a C-level executive in the biotech industry.
 It was here that she noticed all the highly educated and incredibly smart people around her were not doing a really great job of taking care of their health.
 They knew what to do, of course, but they just weren’t doing it, which is, as we know, what sets people on the path of chronic disease.
-So this was the puzzle that Margaret set out to solve, and you’ll hear how this was her bridge from the biotech world into health coaching, where she has dedicated the past 20 years to understand the disconnect between knowing and doing.
+So this was the puzzle that Margaret set out to solve, and you’ll hear how this was her bridge from the biotech world into health coaching, where she has dedicated the past 20 years to understanding the disconnect between knowing and doing.
 And along the way, she helped to develop a major missing piece in our healthcare system.

 Nathan Morris: (01:50)